omniharmonic/ethboulder/README.md

 The application features a sophisticated audio system that:

-- Generates ambient soundscapes specific to each section
+- Generates ambient soundscapes specific to each ETHBoulder track
 - Sonifies user interactions (mouse movement, scrolling, clicks)
 - Respects browser autoplay policies with user-initiated activation
 - Provides audio feedback for accessibility